 Compartmentalization of Service Providers

-Compartmentalization of Service providers means using different service providers for different services — Stop living in an “Ecosystem”.
-Your email provider should not be your search engine, cloud storage provider and vice-versa.
+Compartmentalization of service providers means using different service providers for different services, and not living in an “Ecosystem”; your email provider should not be your search engine, cloud storage provider and vice-versa.

-You can start compartmentalization of your digital life by using different browsers for different digital identities, i would recommend using a hardened version of Firefox, Brave Browser and Tor Browser.
-Both Firefox & Brave lets users create separate user profiles so that no two trackers are loaded at multiple browser sessions at once.
+You can start your data compartmentalization journey by using different browsers for separate compartments: hardened Firefox, Brave Browser and Tor Browser are great picks; both Firefox & Brave lets you create separate user profiles to keep multiple browser sessions separate.

-There is a really cool operating system called Qubes OS that implements security by isolation approach, and lets you create user environments that can be based on Fedora, Debian, Whonix, or even Windows.
+Another great option is to use Qubes OS which implements the security by isolation approach; allowing you to create and manage isolated compartments called qubes that can be based on Fedora, Debian, Whonix, or even Windows.

-If doing all of this is a bit tiresome for you, you can just use a Firefox add-on called Multi-Account Containers that lets you create different compartments in your Firefox browser.
+If doing all of that is a bit tiresome, you can just use a Firefox add-on called Multi-Account Containers that lets you create separate compartments in your Firefox browser.

-Alright, now that you have created compartments based on your digital identity, here are a few tips to get the most out of this compartmentalization of your virtual life:
+Alright, with all of that out of the way, here are a few tips to get the most out of data compartmentalization:

 - Switch to Firefox, Brave, and Tor Browser or any of these secure browsers that respect your privacy.

-- Switch to DuckDuckGo, Qwant, SearX or any of these private search engines that don’t snoop on you.
+- Switch to DuckDuckGo, Qwant, SearX or other privacy-respecting search engines that don’t snoop on you.

 - Install privacy add-ons like uBlock Origin, HTTPS Everywhere, Decentraleyes, NoScript to block trackers.

-- Switch to Tutanota, ProtonMail or any of these private email providers that always encrypt your data.
+- Switch to Tutanota, ProtonMail or any of these private email providers that encrypt your mail.

-- You can also use email cloaking services like AnonAddy or SimpleLogin.
+- Consider using email cloaking services like AnonAddy or SimpleLogin.

-- Never use Single Sign-On (SSO) aka those “Sign in with Google” or “Sign in with Facebook” buttons.
+- Don’t use Single Sign-On (SSO) aka those “Sign in with Google” or “Sign in with Facebook” buttons.

 - Use a secure password manager like Bitwarden or KeepassXC.

-- Use a Firewall like NetGuard on your phone to block internet access to apps that don’t need it.
+- Use Firewalls like NetGuard and block internet access to apps that don’t need it.

-- Remove Metdata from files before uploading or sharing them with anyone, use these metadata removal tools.
+- Remove metadata from files before uploading or sharing them.